 For FDA Recall Information:

 There are two types of baby birds, altricial or precocial.
 Precocial birds are born almost “ready to go” such as quail and waterfowl.
 The altricial babies need to be feed frequently by their mother or the person who rescues them.
 Raptors and songbirds are altricial birds.
 Most altricial mothers do not abandon the nestlings and the birds can be placed back into the nest.
 Observe first to see if the parents are taking care of the bird on the ground.
-The altricial birds are more difficult to feed than the precocial birds.
+The altricial birds are more difficult to care for than the precocial birds.

 The age of an altricial baby bird can be estimated by looking at its feathers.
 A chick less than 3 days old still may have its egg tooth.
 This “tooth” falls off after being hatched, and it is used in the pipping process (breaking out of the egg).
 Less than 1 week of age, the bird has no feathers.
 By two weeks the pinfeathers are present, with the other feathers appearing later.
 The nestling will be fully feathered at 3 weeks, and can fly between 4?6 weeks of age.